 The area of Clare has a number of interesting castles to see.
-Some of these cool buildings are FREE to visit and some are turned into hotels nowadays or tourist attractions, Well they are all tourists attractions right!
+Some of these cool buildings are FREE to visit and some are turned into hotels nowadays and some are cool tourist attractions and have visitor centres, well they are all tourists attractions right!
 Clare is steeped in history and some of the castles back hundreds of years, they have been around a long-time.

 Check out my article on 2 days in Clare here!

-This old building is located close to cool little village of Doolin, Its quest close to the Cliffs of Moher.
-The old building is a round-shaped design, it really in a cool location with the Atlantic ocean behind the building and the Aran island in the distance, tis really cool!!
+This old building is located close to cool little village of Doolin, Its quite close to the Cliffs of Moher.
+This old building is a round-shaped design, it really in a cool location with the Atlantic ocean behind the building and the Aran Islands in the distance, tis really cool!!
 Donnagore dates back to the 14th century.

 Dromoland Castle Hotel

 Dromoland Castle is now turned into a top-class hotel, it’s one of Ireland’s nicest hotels!
 The building is located in New Market On Fergus which is fairly close to the town of Ennis.

 Dromoland Castle is a 5-star hotel, there is a fantastic golf course on the grounds of this old building.
 The current building on the grounds was built in 1835, the word Dromoland means “hills of litigation”.